bouldev/PhoenixBuilder/BDump File Format.md

 First let's learn the APIs of `bdx` file signing.
 We've implemented two apis to finish the signing process.

-The host of these APIs is `uc.fastbuilder.pro` and HTTPS is required.
+The host of those APIs is `uc.fastbuilder.pro` and HTTPS is required.

 #### Signing